Do you have a background in technical IT assistance and an interest in management? If yes, an IT manager position could be ideal for you.

 Students gain a strong knowledge of the most recent IT trends, including virtualisation, cloud computing, risk mitigation, information systems management, project management, and more.

 The IT Project Management Certificate is an online short course in Information Technology Management.
 It helps you gain expertise and stand out to prospective employers.

 The program focuses on IT management skills and provides transferable college credit for the IT Management Bachelor's degree program.

 Step 3: Earn A Master's Degree

-A bachelor’s degree in IT and related subjects gives you the essential knowledge to succeed in the position.
-However, to stand out among your competitors, you would require advancing your education.
+A bachelor's degree in IT and related subjects gives you the essential knowledge to succeed in the position.
+However, you would require advancing your education to stand out among your competitors.

-Furthermore, besides the technical expertise, business management is also a key component of the IT manager role.
+Furthermore, business management is also a vital component of the IT manager role besides technical expertise.

 Employers generally look for IT Managers who have proven business management skills.
 Therefore, completing a Master's in Business Administration would make you more appealing for the job.